New Mexico School for the Arts: Admissions

 The school accepts students based on auditions, differing from lotteries used by most charter schools.

 Campus

-The current campus previously was the Sanbusco Market Center.
+The current campus previously was the Sanbusco Market Center, named after the defunct Santa Fe Business Company.
 Because classes were held virtually during the COVID-19 pandemic, the cafeteria's construction work began in 2020.
 Klinger Constructors of Albuquerque is the construction company.
 The Sanbusco Market Center was heavily renovated and new additions were constructed to expand the campus.
-Luchini Trujillo Structural Engineers was the Structural Engineer of record.
+Luchini Trujillo Structural Engineers was the structural engineer of record.
 Prior to 2020 the former paseo was an impromptu dining room.

 Dormitory

 The dormitory is 1.5 mi from the school.

 Transportation

 Dormitory residents are expected to commute to school through Albuquerque's public transportation system.

 Curriculum

 By 2020 the school was developing its creative writing program.